KanuX-14/freecraft/README.md

 ## Installation

+The FreeCraft Engine can be found at [GitHub](https://github.com/KanuX-14/fc-engine).

+For further information or help, see: [Installing Mods](https://wiki.minetest.net/Installing_Mods).

+### FreeCraft:

+- Unzip the archive, rename the folder to `freecraft` and place it in .. `freecraft/games/`

+- GNU/Linux: If you use a system-wide installation place it in `~/.freecraft/games/`.

+### Minetest:

 - Unzip the archive, rename the folder to `freecraft` and place it in .. `minetest/games/`

 - GNU/Linux: If you use a system-wide installation place it in `~/.minetest/games/`.

-The FreeCraft Engine can be found at [GitHub](https://github.com/KanuX-14/fc-engine).

-For further information or help, see: [Installing Mods](https://wiki.minetest.net/Installing_Mods).

 ## Compatibility